Olympus – Dion

 at 08:25 from The Met Hotel

-The distance is about 90 km and lasts about 1 hour.
+The distance is 90km and lasts approximately 1 hour.

-We depart to Thessaloniki at about 15:30 where we return after approximately one hour (16:30) making the same stops from where we started.
+We depart to Thessaloniki at around 15:30p.m and we are back after an hour (around 16:30p.m), making the same stops where we started from.

 THE PRICE OF THE EXCURSION INCLUDES

-- The guided tour at the archaeological site and the Museum of Dion
+- Tour-guide to the museum and the archaeological site of Dion

 The most sacred city of the Macedonians, Dion, was at that time only 1.5 kilometers from the sea and the so called Vafyras river was flowing through it.
 We have the first written reports mentioning Dion in the 5th century BC, but it was King Archelaos I who upgraded the city of Dion to a cultural and religious center of the region.
 The Macedonian King chose the city because of its connection with the worship of the Muses and Zeus, and thus Dion had in ancient Greece a prestige like this of Delphi in Sterea Hellas and Olympia in the Peloponnese.
 Temples, stadiums, walls were built and sculptures and statues were placed, while in the ancient Greek theater of Dion the tragedian Euripides staged his plays, “Bacchae” and “Archelaos”.